 “Power Purchaser” means any other Person purchasing or taking Electricity from the Facility.

-“Project Contracts” means, the Power Purchase Agreement, the Steam Agreement, the Site Agreement, the Coal Supply Agreement, the Coal Ash Removal Agreement, the Interconnection Agreement and all other agreements related to the financing, operation, and maintenance of the Facility, excluding this Agreement.
+“Project Contracts” means, the Power Purchase Agreement, the Steam Agreement, the Site Agreement, the Coal Supply Agreement, the Coal Ash Removal Agreement, the Coal Handling Agreement, the Interconnection Agreement and all other agreements related to the financing, operation, and maintenance of the Facility, excluding this Agreement.

+“Renewal Term” shall have the meaning set forth in Section 2.3 of this Agreement.

+“Renewal Term Performance Criteria” shall have the meaning set forth in Section 2.3 of this Agreement.

 “Representative” means, with respect to any Person, any shareholder, officer, director, attorney, agent, employee, or other representative of such Person.

 “Retained Rights” is defined in Section 4.2.